romilly/start-apl/manuscript/Chapter3.md

 ~~~~~~~~

 I> In the example above you can see a space after `⍴`.
 It's there to make the
-APL easier for you to read, but whitespace outside quotation marks is
+APL easier for you to read.

-optional in APL.
+Whitespace outside quotation marks is
+optional in APL, so you don't have to use a space there if you don't want to.

 You can create character matrices.